kimjeffsj/JK-Notes/README.md

 ## Configuration

-Make sure to a `.env` file in the root directory of the project and add the following environment variables:
+Make sure make a `.env` file in the root directory of the project and add the following environment variables:

 ```
 MONGO_URI=mongodb://localhost:27017/your-database-name